Pot industry frets, then shrugs off Sessions’ new policy

 But for long-term pot purveyors accustomed to changing regulatory winds, the decision was just another bump in a long and winding road to proving their business legitimacy.

-Many in the industry said they’re keeping a wait-and-see attitude because the effect of Sessions’ announcement depends on whether federal prosecutors crack down on marijuana businesses operating legally under state laws.
-Attorney General Jeff Sessions provided no details other than saying individual U.S. attorneys are authorized to prosecute marijuana operators as they choose.
+Many in the industry said they’re keeping a wait-and-see attitude because the effect of Attorney General Jeff Sessions’ announcement depends on whether federal prosecutors crack down on marijuana businesses operating legally under state laws.
+Sessions provided no details other than saying individual U.S. attorneys are authorized to prosecute marijuana operators as they choose.

 Stocks of publicly traded marijuana-related companies plunged Thursday after Sessions announced the Justice Department’s new policy.
 On Friday, though, many of those stocks recovered.